Priya-08-2224/DL-LSTM/README.md

 ## AIM
 To develop an LSTM-based model for recognizing the named entities in the text.
+# Problem Statement:
+Develop a deep learning model using LSTM to perform Named Entity Recognition (NER) on text data.
+Preprocess the dataset by tokenizing text and encoding words and labels.
+Train and evaluate the model to accurately identify entities such as names, locations, and organizations.

 ##  Dataset
 ![image](https://github.com/Priya-08-2224/DL-LSTM/blob/main/Screenshot%202026-03-16%20083205.png)

+# THEORY
+Recurrent Neural Networks (RNNs) are used for sequential data where past information is important.
+They process data step by step and remember previous inputs, making them suitable for time-series problems like stock prediction.

+In this model, past stock prices are used as input, and the network learns patterns such as trends and fluctuations.
+Based on this learned information, the model predicts future stock prices.
+Advanced versions like LSTM improve performance by handling long-term dependencies more effectively.
 ## DESIGN STEPS
 ### STEP 1: